 Unlike an authoritarian parent, an authoritative parent carefully sets the expectations and boundaries, is a good role model, and often praises the child for good behavior (1).
-To earn the child’s respect and make him listen to what you have to say, be respectful of the child and his point of view.
+By reinforcing a child’s good behavior through praise, you are motivating your child to continue this good behavior.
+To earn the child’s respect and make him listen to what you have to say, be respectful of the child and his point of view and praise him.

 [ Read: Effects Of Authoritarian Parenting Style ]

-When you are talking to your child, be there a 100%.
+When you are talking to your child, be100% present with him.
 Stop whatever you are doing, put your phone away, and face the child.
 Only when you do that will the child understand that whatever you are going to tell him is important.

 Your child is more likely to listen to you or adhere to the rules when he feels emotionally connected to you.
-Your child needs empathy, not sympathy.
+Your child needs empathy and attunement, not sympathy.
 Be empathetic and try to understand what your child is going through.
-When you respond to your child from a place of understanding, your child will feel understood and be willing to listen to you.
+When you respond to your child from a place of understanding, your child will feel understood and be willing to listen to you in return.

 6. Keep the conversation open

-Do not make statements that shut down the conversations with the child.
-If the child says, “I hate them!
+Do not make absolute statements that shut down the conversations with the child.
+For example, if the child says, “I hate them!
 I am not going back to their house!”, do not respond with an “I said you’ll go and that’s final.”

-Instead, be empathetic and say “Boy, you really hate them!
+Instead, be curious and empathetic.
+Respond with “Boy, you really hate them!
 But why?” to continue the conversation and understand the reason behind the child’s behavior.
-When you know what’s causing a particular behavior, correcting would become easier.
+When you know what is causing a particular behavior, correcting will become easier.

 7. Use mistakes as opportunities to teach

-Use the child’s mistakes as an opportunity to teach them something new, to be better as individuals.
+Use the child’s mistakes as an opportunity to teach them something new and to be better as individuals.
 Avoid the urge to react when they say or do something wrong.
 Try to stay calm, as hard as it can be, and make them understand that what they did or said was wrong.
+If you are calm, your child will feel safe and remain calm and open as well.
 Once you point out the mistakes subtly, tell them how to correct them.

 To sum it up, a good disciplinarian is one who sets clear expectations, is a good role model, allows the children to choose, and gives the freedom to grow while setting boundaries to keep them safe (2).
+This allows them to take ownership of their behavior and hold themselves accountable.
 But how far can you go in setting boundaries?
 Should children be disciplined by physical punishment?

 [ Read: Good Habits In Children ]